Taking aim at U.S., China says provoking trade disputes is 'naked economic terrorism'

 Speaking at a separate forum in Beijing, Wang Zhaoxing, a vice chairman of China’s banking and insurance regulator, said the last four decades of the country’s economic reforms have shown that “openness brings progress, shutting off brings backwardness”.

-“It is undeniable that the current economic globalisation has indeed encountered some new problems and new challenges,” Wang said.”However, the solution is not to return to protectionism and unilateralism.”
+“It is undeniable that the current economic globalization has indeed encountered some new problems and new challenges,” Wang said.”However, the solution is not to return to protectionism and unilateralism.”

 Reporting by Ben Blanchard; Additional reporting by Leng Cheng, and John Ruwitch in Shanghai; Editing by Neil Fullick & Shri Navaratnam